vitobotta/hetzner-k3s/docs/Upgrading_a_cluster_from_1x_to_2x.md

 - [ ] Rerun the `create` command to recreate the deleted node.
 - [ ] Verify everything is working as expected before moving on to the next node in the pool.

-Once all the existing nodes have been rotated:
+Once all the existing nodes in the pool have been rotated:

 - [ ] Drain the very last node in the pool (the one you added earlier).
 - [ ] Verify everything is functioning correctly.
 - [ ] Delete the last node using both kubectl and the Hetzner console (or the `hcloud` CLI).
 - [ ] Update the `instance_count` for the node pool by reducing it by 1.
-- [ ] Proceed with the next pool.
+- [ ] Proceed with the next node pool.

 ## Finalizing